Are you an adviser? Go to Unbiased Pro

 1. Travel debit cards

-You can use your trusty debit card, but this can be an expensive mistake as you may end up paying unnecessary fees when you spend or withdraw cash from an ATM.
+You can use your debit card, but this can be an expensive mistake as you may pay unnecessary fees when you spend or withdraw cash from an ATM.

 Of course, if your card offers fee-free spending abroad, this isn’t an issue.